cccties/moodle-theme_chilo/README.md

 1. Install Moodle 2.6 or higher.
 2. Download Chilo theme( https://github.com/cccties/moodle-theme_chilo/archive/master.zip
 )from GitHub then expand.
-3. Move the expanded _chilo/_ on to _moodle/theme/_ of the Moodle downloaded server.
+3. Move the expanded _chilo/_ to _moodle/theme/_ of the sever where Moodle is installed.
+4. Alter the _var moodleroot_ value entered in _chilo/javascript/styleSwitcher.js_ to the directory of Moodle you installed.
+<br> e.g.) <br>var moodleroot = '/'; <br>var moodleroot = '/moodle/';
-4. Configure the Chilo theme from the Moodle administrator menue _"Site > Notice"_.
+5.Configure the Chilo theme from the Moodle administrator menue _"Site > Notice"_.
-5. Move the expanded _weblib.patch_ on to _moodle/_ of the Moodle downloaded server.
+6. Move the expanded _weblib.patch_ to _moodle/_ of the server where Moodle is installed.
-6. Move to the directory of Moodle and execute the following patch command. patch -p0 < weblib.patch
+7. Move to the directory of Moodle you installed and execute the following patch command. patch -p0 < weblib.patch
 (If you cannot find the patch command, install patch.)